aws-samples/aws-sso-profile-tool/README.md

 * Clone the repository
 * Download the ZIP file and unzip
 * Copy and paste the script into a file
-2. (Optional) Make the awsssoprofiletool.sh script as executable using `chmod +x awsssoprofiletool.sh`
+2. (Optional) Mark the awsssoprofiletool.sh script as executable using `chmod +x awsssoprofiletool.sh`

 ### Running